 - Mistaken for Murderer: Bosh furiously kills Eckert believing that he just shot Professor Thon in the head.

 - Morally Ambiguous Doctorate: Professor Thon is lead scientist behind the experiment, who chose to turn a blind eye on the guards' out-of-line behaviour for the sake of his research.
 The ending even outright states that the damage done by the end could have been prevented, had the experiment been aborted in time.

 - Punishment Box: Prisoners who are a routine problem are locked inside a safe.
 Prisoner #77 is locked inside in the climax when the guards have gone completely Drunk with Power, but he manages to break free on his own eventually.

-- Rape Is a Special Kind of Evil: The main guard who spearheads the abuse of the prisoners nevertheless seems to object to one of his associates lecherously forcing the female scientist to strip herself in front of him and orders him to put clothes on her and place her with the rest of the prisoners.
+- Rape Is a Special Kind of Evil: Berus, the guard who spearheads the abuse of the prisoners, nevertheless seems to object to Eckert lecherously forcing the female scientist to strip herself in front of him and hands a uniform over to her and tells her to join the rest of the prisoners.
 He's occupied elsewhere when the actual rape attempt happens, however.

-- Shameful Strip: A female scientist who's being held captive by the guards is forced to strip down by a lecherous guard, who then comments on her... grooming habits.
-His companion objects when he walks in on this, and gives her some clothes to cover herself up.
+- Shameful Strip: Dr. Grimm, who's being held captive by the guards is forced to strip down by Eckert, who then comments on her... grooming habits.
+Berus objects when he walks in on this, and gives her some clothes to cover herself up.